spcorcor18/spcorcor18.github.io/1-statabasics.md

     use "C:\data\my file name.dta"

+Most Stata commands have options that can be specified at the end of the line, following a comma.
 The `clear` option tells Stata to remove any dataset already in memory and replace it with the specified one.
-Use this with caution, since unsaved changes will be lost.
-Most Stata commands have options that can be specified at the end of the line, following a comma:
+Use this with caution, since unsaved changes will be lost:

 	use C:\data\myfilename.dta, clear